Woodland mayor and police chief address uptick in gang violence

 That team is now looking at increasing crime-analysis abilities to better use existing resources.

-“It allows us to know where can we put our resources at a time and a place so we can be more effective and efficient,” said Kaff.
+“It allows us to know where can we put our resources at a time and at a place and who are we looking for, so we can be more effective and efficient,” said Kaff.

 The task force is also reaching out to neighboring law enforcement for help, but said parents can play perhaps the largest role in stopping gang activity before it starts.

-“If you don’t know what your kids are doing, that means they might be out there getting into trouble.
-Simple things such as not going into school.
-Truancy is one fo the markers of being involved in gang activity,” said Lansburgh.
+“If you don’t know what your kids are doing, that means they might be out there getting into trouble, simple things such as not going into school.
+Truancy is one of the markers of being involved in gang activity,” said Lansburgh.

 The mayor encourages any worried parents to get in touch with the city’s youth gang education, intervention and prevention project for help and said city leaders will need your help to bring safety back to these streets.